samjones00/docs/docs/_documentation/netcore-localhost-cert.md

 a self-signed certificate to be able to view it in a browser without certificate errors.

-To simplify creation of self-signed certificate for `*.servicestack.com` you can use the [dotnet mix tool](/mix-tool) to download the openssl script:
+To simplify creation of self-signed certificate for `*.servicestack.com` you can use the [dotnet mix tool](/mix-tool) to download the openssl script and running it:

     $ x mix gen-dev-crt.sh
+    $ bash gen-dev-crt.sh

 Which will write this script below to your projects HOST project: